The group identification problem for $p$-groups of small order: (Strong) sibling tuples of order dividing

 \subsection{Group rings and the modular isomorphism problem}

-The modular isomorphism problem (MIP) asks if there exist two non-isomorphic $p$-groups $G$ and $R$ with isomorphic group rings $\F G \cong \F H$, where $\F$ is a field of characteristic $p$.
-First examples of such groups were found recently by Garcia-Lucas, Margolis \& del Rio \cite{Margolis}.
-Among these there is one pair of groups of order $2^9$ and this is the smallest order example.
+The modular isomorphism problem (MIP) asks if there exist two non-isomorphic $p$-groups $G$ and $H$ with isomorphic group rings $\F G \cong \F H$, where $\F$ is a field of characteristic $p$.
+First examples of such groups were found recently by Garcia-Lucas, Margolis \& del Rio \cite{Margolis}; the smallest examples are one pair of groups of order $2^9$.
 An algorithm to check if $\F G \cong \F H$ for two $p$-groups $G$ and $H$ and $\F$ the field with $p$ elements was developed by Eick \cite{Eick08} and implemented in \cite{modisom}.
 This algorithm determined that there are no examples of order dividing $2^8$ or $3^6$.
 Not all of the groups of order $2^9$ have been checked for MIP-examples, see Moede \& Margolis \cite{MoedeMargolis}.
-We investigates whether one of the twin-pairs determined here are MIP-examples, but found none, see the Appendix \ref{app}.
+We check the strong sibling $2$-tuples of order $2^9$ in this respect, but found no new MIP examples.